sizzlins/kalkulatoraljabar/SECURITY.md

 ### Windows Resource Limits

-On Windows, `resource` module is not available, so CPU/memory limits don't apply.
-For Windows deployment:
-- Use containerization (Docker)
+**Important**: The `resource` module is Unix-only and is not available on Windows.
+This means CPU and memory limits configured in `config.py` (e.g., `WORKER_CPU_SECONDS`, `WORKER_AS_MB`) will not be enforced on Windows systems.

+#### Windows Deployment Recommendations

+For production deployments on Windows with untrusted input, consider:

+1. **Containerization (Recommended)**:
+   - Use Docker with resource limits configured in `docker-compose.yml` or Kubernetes
+   - Example Docker resource limits:
+     ```yaml
+     deploy:
+       resources:
+         limits:
+           cpus: '0.5'
+           memory: 400M
+     ```

+2. **Process Isolation**:
-- Run worker processes under restricted user accounts
+   - Run worker processes under restricted user accounts with minimal privileges
+   - Use Windows Job Objects API (requires additional implementation)
-- Monitor resource usage externally
+   - Monitor resource usage externally using Windows Performance Monitor or similar tools

+3. **Alternative Sandboxing**:
+   - Consider using a virtual machine or Windows Sandbox
+   - Use AppContainers (Windows 10+)
+   - Implement Windows-specific resource monitoring and termination

+4. **Input Validation**:
+   - Rely more heavily on input validation and expression complexity limits
+   - Monitor logs for suspicious patterns indicating resource exhaustion attempts

+#### Implementation Status

+The codebase gracefully handles the absence of the `resource` module:
+- `HAS_RESOURCE` flag detects availability
+- Worker processes start successfully on Windows without resource limits
+- Error messages are clear when resource-related errors occur

+**Security Impact**: On Windows, malicious input could potentially consume unlimited CPU/memory in worker processes.
+For trusted environments (e.g., local development), this is acceptable.
+For untrusted input, use one of the mitigation strategies above.

 ## Recommended Deployment Posture